dsu-effectiveness/utShinyMods/README.md

 You can customize the behavior and appearance of the module by passing additional arguments to the server function.
 For example, you can specify the data frame to use, the columns to use for the time and metric variables, and the function to use for summarizing the metric data.
 See the package documentation for a complete list of arguments and their default values.

-Here is simple, bare-bones example of a complete Shiny app that uses utShinyMods:
+Here is a simple, bare-bones example of a complete Shiny app that uses utShinyMods:

 ```r